NCP Ratifies BPE’s 2021, 2022 Audited Financial Reports

 Deji Elumoye in Abuja

-The National Council on Privatization (NCP) on Wednesday ratified the 2021 and 2022 audit financial reports of the Bureau of Public Enterprises (BPE).
+The National Council on Privatisation (NCP) yesterday, ratified the 2021 and 2022 audit financial reports of the Bureau of Public Enterprises (BPE).

-Speaking during the meeting, the vice-president commended the new management of the BPE for its diligence and renewed vision, urging stakeholders to support the realization of the bureau’s set objectives.
+Speaking during the meeting, the Vice President commended the new management of the BPE for its diligence and renewed vision, urging stakeholders to support the realiation of the bureau’s set objectives.

 He particularly commended the agency for its close supervision and conclusion of the Zungeru Hydroelectric Power Plant concession, as well as efforts to establish an Independent System Operator.